signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 We have to edit the env file to work with our environment.
 The port number here will have to be updated to match the port cardano-node is running on.
 For the **Pi-Node** it's port 3003.
 As we build the pool we will work down.
 For example Pi-Relay(2) will run on port 3002, Pi-Relay(1) on 3001 and Pi-Core on port 3000.

 {% hint style="info" %}
-You can change the port cardano-node runs on in /home/ada/.local/bin/cardano-service.
+You can change the port cardano-node runs on in the .adaenv file in your home directory.
 {% endhint %}

 ```bash